 Where is Ed Gein’s House Located?

 The Gein farm is located a few miles outside of Plainfield, WI on the corner of 2nd Ave and Archer Ave.
 The land where the house once stood is private property.

 Is Ed Gein’s house still there?

 No, none of the buildings that once stood on the Gein family farm remain.
-Ed Gein’s house mysteriously burned down in the early morning of March 20th, 1958.
-The property and all of Gein’s possessions were auctioned off the following day.
+The house mysteriously burned down in the early morning of March 20th, 1958.
+The property and all of Gein’s possessions were auctioned off soon after.
 It was suspected that locals burned the house down to prevent it from being turned into a tourist attraction rumored to be called the “House of Horrors.”